ibuddieat/zk_libcod/doc/added_dvars.md

     * Type: String
     * Default: "cod2master.activision.com"
     * Effect: Hostname of the master server (for the ingame server browser) to communicate to.
+  * `sv_maxSnapshotEntities`
+    * Type: Integer
+    * Default: 1024
+    * Min.
+Value: 64
+    * Max.
+Value: 1024
+    * Effect: Controls the max. number of entities added to snapshots.
+Can be used to avoid Netchan_Transmit overflow errors if legacy client support is enabled (e.g., with a setting of 256), or to avoid entity corruption issues on the client side.
   * `sv_minimizeSysteminfo`
     * Type: Integer
     * Default: 0